The Proliferation of Inaccurate Book Information on the Internet

 With all of these sources, how is it so many Amazon books have the incorrect data?

-Amazon itself is probably the leading source of book information on the internet in terms of use.
+Amazon itself is probably the leading source of book information on the internet, in terms of use.
 Their API is orders of magnitude more popular than any of the previously listed sources.
 So the errors in Amazon propagate throughout the internet.

 Even more baffling, is that Amazon purchased AbeBooks some years ago and AbeBooks has seemingly very accurate book information.
 Abe is intended much more as a collector's bookstore than Amazon is, albeit much smaller than Amazon.
 But it is strange that Amazon wouldn't put Abe's data to use to correct their own database.

 A simple example on Amazon is "How to Live on Almost Nothing and Have Plenty".
 Published in 1979, there is an original hardcover, a paperback following, and then in 2011 a reprinted paperback version.
-But Amazon has at eight listings for this book, three of which are for the identical printing of the hardback.
+But Amazon has eight listings for this book, three of which are for the identical printing of the hardback.

 Being relatively expensive books, the inconsistencies make purchasing a copy more difficult.
 One of the two listings has the correct ISBN in the information, but another which claims to be a hardcover has lower prices.
 Unfortunately, the print date and everything else is incorrect and there is no book image.